 The goal is the same as being a landlord yourself: to earn regular rental income — in this case, distributions — plus profit when the property eventually sells.

-Gold is often considered the go-to inflation-fighting asset.
+Investing in gold is often considered the go-to inflation-fighting move.

 It can’t be printed out of thin air like fiat money, and its value is largely unaffected by economic events around the world.